 In the Curriculum – The NSCF specializes in curricular instruction where chess is offered to all students during the school day.
 In dealing with a wide spectrum of ability and interest, keeping everyone engaged is a priority.
 The instruction de-emphasizes winning and focuses on the process of move selection.
 This approach encourages experimentation and minimizes performance anxiety.
 Every stage in the original version of Bloom’s taxonomy is addressed here.
 To Bloom's list, a chess player would add ‘decision’ as that is the culminating stage of the process.

 Enrichment – The NSCF provides chess instruction as an enrichment activity.
-Studies have shown that regular participation in high-quality afterschool programs is linked to significant gains in standardized test scores, increased student attendance and engagement in school, as well as improved behavior.
+Studies have shown that regular participation in high-quality after-school programs is linked to significant gains in standardized test scores, increased student attendance and engagement in school, as well as improved behavior.
 (1)

-The NSCF also operates summer chess programs designed to provide a more intensive exposure to chess for players of all abilities.
+Summer Learning – The NSCF also operates summer chess programs designed to provide a more intensive exposure to chess for players of all abilities.